damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 <sup>TM</sup> needs to be updated as well, only to be kept in parity with the
 original feature that spawned it, otherwise people won't use it.
-But the Diagram Filters aren't applicable to Images, so new Image Filters need to be derived, only for a feature that wasn't really needed.
+But the Diagram Filters aren't applicable to Images, so new Image Filters need to be derived, only for a feature that wasn't really needed in the first place.
 We've kept going, so we need to keep going.

 I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so